 The other fields in the main Service Request tab and particularly the Service Request Details section are probably completed after the call with the requester.

 - The Summary field if it has not been set up to auto-populate from the chosen classification should be entered, the default width is 100 characters.

 - The Internal Priority has the same four values as for the Reported Priority field, but it may be set to a different value, often higher and less urgent than that requested.
 There are two hidden fields Impact and Urgency which can be used with a configured formula to derive the Internal Priority through a matrix.

 - The Service Group and Service fields is the high-level service being requested and it is important for service management that this is completed.
 The detail menu on these fields has an action of View Related Records for Service Group or View Related Records for Service which allows you to relate similar records.

-- The Site field is often the same as the Asset Site which is derived from the chosen location or asset.
+- The A structural element of a Maximo database that is used for data separation.
+More field is often the same as the Asset Site which is derived from the chosen location or asset.
 You will not be able to apply a Service Level Agreement until it has been completed.